FACINGS/eospyo/README.md

 # Stability
 This work is in alpha version.
 That means that we make constant breaking changes to its api.
 Also there are known (and, of course unknown) bugs and various limitations.
-Given that, we at [FACINGS](https://facings.io/) have been using this library in production for some few months now.
+Given that, we at [FACINGS](https://facings.io/) have been using this library in production for over an year now.
 However we'd advise for you to fix its version when deploying to prod.